ipfabric/docs/docs/IP_Fabric_GUI/inventory/index.md

 ---
-description: The inventory provides an overview list of sites, devices, modules, interfaces, and users discovered within the network.
+description: The inventory provides an overview list of sites, devices, modules, interfaces, users, and applications discovered within the network.
 ---

 # Inventory